violetgrass/middleware/README.md

 ## Examples

-Creation of a simple stack only middleware
+### Creation of a simple stack only middleware

+Used as core foundation, can be utilized for extensions points (it is essentially just a function in the end) or as the base for an extensive dispatching infrastructure.

 ````csharp
 var stack = new MiddlewareBuilder<Context>()